danapixels/digi-garden/blog/cursor-diary.md

 ## Day 2

 ![[cat.gif]]
-I thought it was cute that users sitting next to their significant others or friends.
+I thought it was cute that users sitting next to their significant others or friends :D

 Today users spent time making a lot of things and we experienced our first server crash today LOL.
 I'm not actually sure what caused it but I will try to implement safeguards today.